Breaking Down Cocaine Metabolites

 General Timelines For Cocaine Leaving The Body

-Many factors determine how long cocaine will stay in your system.
+Many factors impact the cocaine detection timeline to determine how long cocaine will stay in your system.
 Remember, the figures are all estimates as things can influence how long it takes a body to eliminate the drug and all metabolites.
 Metabolism and weight play a significant role here as both are factors in the body’s ability to eliminate toxins.
 Some things that affect how long cocaine will remain in your system include: